Threat Assessment Team (TAT)

 Threat Assessment Team Members (composition is based on the details of the potential threat)

-- Associate Vice President for Student Life and Engagement
+- Associate Vice President for Student Life and Enrollment and Dean of Students

 - Director of the Counseling Center